-- Engagement through an exciting and challenging curriculum; - Early establishment of their authority in a secure, confident but relaxed manner; - Establishment and maintenance of shared expectations of behaviour, routines and structure; - Considered, sensitive and skilled early intervention, this may include directed choice, e.g. you can stay in your seat and work quietly or move to the table over there and work on your own.
+- Early establishment of their authority in a secure, confident but relaxed manner; - Establishment and maintenance of shared expectations of behaviour, routines and structure; - Lively and sensitive input; - Considered, sensitive and skilled early intervention, this may include directed choice, e.g. you can stay in your seat and work quietly or move to the table over there and work on your own.